StoneCypher/LightningTalk_2015March12_FlocksJs/scratch.md

 The central goal of Flocks is `EXTREME SIMPLICITY`.
 And I'm not kidding.
 To get started there's only `two functions` and `+one data member` to learn, and then you're off to the races.
 There are other tools in there too, but they can wait until they're useful.

-Despite being simple, Flocks also gives you some things that Flux doesn't: centralization, atomicity, and transactionality.
-I'll show you how momentarily.
+Despite being simple, Flocks also gives you some things that Flux doesn't, such as centralization, atomicity, and transactionality.

 .